 Webinars are also an avenue for attendees to gain continuing education units (CEUs) for professional certifications and accreditations.
 For example, Hinge is an SMPS approved CEU provider and we offer CEUs for each of our bi-monthly webinars.

 The developmental benefits of webinars aren’t just for your audience.
 If you’re looking to cultivate Visible Experts within your organization, webinars are a good way to sharpen speaking skills.
-In fact, our 2019 High Growth Study shows that a full third of high-growth firms believed their subject-matter experts to be highly skilled at speaking on webinars and podcasts.
+In fact, data from our 2019 High Growth Study showed that a full third of high-growth firms believed their subject-matter experts to be highly skilled at speaking on webinars and podcasts.

 Additionally, we know from our research on Visible Experts that building a personal brand and perception of expertise opens the door to command higher fees.